blakdayz/swivel/README.md

-# SWIVEL Framework for Mac
+# S.W.I.V.E.L.
+Counter Surveillance Framework for Mac

 This framework is designed to provide a common bus interface for automated Bluetooth Low Energy, Wireless, and GPS Signals Collection and Analysis for advanced counter surveillance operations.

 Core Features

-Scanning: Utilizes the BLEScanner class to scan for BLE devices, which serves as the first step in counter intelligence.
+- **S**canning: Utilizes the BLEScanner class to scan for BLE devices, which serves as the first step in understanding the environment around the system
-Watching: Employs the LocationManager class to watch and update locations of BLE devices.
+- **W**atching: Employs the LocationManager class to watch and update locations of BLE devices.
-Identifying: Uses the EventBus class to identify and respond to events related to BLE devices, such as when a device is found or a location update occurs.
+- **I**dentifying: Uses the EventBus class to identify and respond to events related to BLE devices, such as when a device is found or a location update occurs.
-Verifying: Includes the PlaceService and DeviceService classes to verify the accuracy of location data.
+- **V**erifying: Includes the PlaceService and DeviceService classes to verify the accuracy of location data.
-Evaluating: Employs the WiFiService class to evaluate the presence of nearby Wi-Fi networks and provides methods to list available networks.
+- **E**valuating: Employs the WiFiService class to evaluate the presence of nearby Wi-Fi networks and provides methods to list available networks.
-Linking: Links device information to location data, creating a comprehensive picture of device behavior and movement.
+- **L**inking: Links device information to location data, creating a comprehensive picture of device behavior and movement.

 ## Contents